 Children And Bicycle Accidents

 Determining liability for bike accident cases involving children is further complicated by the law.
-The law states that children are incapable of comparative negligence while on a bicycle.
+The law states that children under a certain age are incapable of comparative negligence while on a bicycle.
 In these cases, motor vehicle drivers are more likely to be held responsible.
-As the law sees it, children are too young to use a normal standard of care on the road.
+As the law sees it, certain children are too young to use a normal standard of care on the road.

 However, courts will decide this issue on a case-by-case basis.
 Drivers need to show a significant duty of care if a child is involved in the case.
 In order for the child to be held liable, the driver must show that they could not reasonably avoid the accident.